sleuth-io/sleuth-backend-interview-task/README.md

 ## Expectations

 - this task should take you around 30 minutes to solve
-- the response should respect `page` and `per_page` query parameters and indicate if all available PRs from Github are included in the response
 - no tests: definitely don't write any e2e or integration tests, but you are free to write unit tests if you feel like they will help you solve the task
 - we do not expect fully production ready code, but try to use best practices when designing large, scalable web applications as much as possible given the time restriction
 - no UI, just an API that returns a JSON response